iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 arguments as well.
 (Remember that `false` and `nil` are falsey and everything else is truthy.)

-By the way, if you have a lot of long parameters to `and`, or any other function, indent them like this:
+By the way, if you pass several parameters with long names to `and`, or any other function, indent them like this:

 ~~~clojure